the-wise-lab/stats-utils/README.md

-# Utilities for statistical analysis
+# Stats utilities

-This repository contains functions for statistical analysis.
+This repository contains various stats-related utilities.

 ## Installation

 First, clone or download this repository.
-Once in the repository folder, run the following command to install the package:
+Once in the repository directory, run the following command to install the package:

 ```bash
 pip install -e .
 ```

+## Documentation

+The documentation for this package can be found [here](https://stats-utils.thewiselab.org).